MENU

 About Me

-I am a PhD student in Biology at the University of Victoria, working in the Bates Lab.
-I am examining how multiple stressors interact (e.g., marine heatwaves, loss of habitat, hunger and human disturbance) and affect various aspects of coral and rocky reef communities.
-In my PhD I am tackling these questions using a hierarchical framework (i.e., spatial, temporal and experimental).
+I am a PhD Candidate in Biology at the University of Victoria, working in the Bates Lab.
+My dissertation examines how heat, hunger and habitat loss affect marine invertebrate communities coral and rocky reefs.
+In my PhD I am tackling these questions using a both experimental methods and long-term time-series data.

 I have a Bachelor's degree in Ecology and Zoology from the University of Calgary and a Master's degree from the University of Victoria.
 During my MSc, I worked in the Baum Lab, examining local and global disturbances on coral biodiversity on Kiritimati Island (Christmas Island).
 I love teaching others about the mystery of the oceans and helping others to see ways that they can impact their oceans for the better.